Details

 graphics in Java isn't the most elegant).

-make sure they behave as described, before running Game.java
+make sure they behave as described, before running Game.java.
+Game.java

 run the game of life variant.